 Most small business owners I talk with have a lot of the same issues, one that comes up often is how to build a lead generation website.
 Sometimes it comes in the form of why isn’t my website capturing leads from the traffic I’m getting.

 If you’re getting traffic to your website, but it’s not turning into leads and customers, then the tips in this blog will help you solve some common problems small business owners encounter when they’re trying to build a lead generation website.
+If you want some ideas specific to your website, try our Free Website Review.

 The first issue is always getting the traffic to your website, but that’s a topic unto itself.
 For the sake of this post, let’s assume you’re getting some traffic to your website, but they’re not converting.